thedataquarry/zola-blog/content/posts/embedded-db-2/index.md

 math = true
 +++

-## Benchmarking KùzuDB vs. Neo4j on a social network dataset
+## Benchmarking Kùzu vs. Neo4j on a social network dataset

 Embedded databases have been experiencing something of a renaissance lately.
 In the [first post](../embedded-db-1/) in this series, I gave a detailed overview of this fascinating landscape, breaking it down into domains.
 This second post goes deeper into the graph domain -- in particular, [Kùzu](https://github.com/kuzudb/kuzu), a modern, lightweight, blazing fast embedded graph database written in C++ that's emerging as a powerful option for analytically querying very large graphs.

-Because it's hard to gauge performance in isolation, this study compares Kùzu's performance to [Neo4j](https://github.com/neo4j/neo4j), the most well-known graph database in the market.
+Because it's hard to gauge performance in isolation, this study compares Kùzu's performance to the community edition of [Neo4j](https://github.com/neo4j/neo4j), a well-known and mature graph database already in widespread use.
 The study involves querying an artificial social network dataset that's hand-constructed to possess interesting graph structures, while also being large enough to measure performance in a meaningful manner.

 {% warning(header="Note") %}
 The aim of this post is **NOT** to state that one database is better or worse than the other.
 Please take this as a *purely informative exercise*, and come to your own conclusions by testing out such a workflow on your own data.